trvsdnn/chainsaw/README.md

 ### Additional text filter

-You can specify an additional simple text pattern to filter on top of the time arguments with the `-f` option.
+You can specify an additional simple text pattern to filter (in addition to the time arguments) with the `-f` option.

     > chainsaw access.log -f GET 1 hour ago